Frequently Asked Questions

-- Enrolment Letter from the College stating your address while studying at Dundee and Angus College (available from the administration office in each campus, contact International Office if you need a specific letter with your bank detail on it)
+- Enrolment Letter from the College stating your address while studying at Dundee and Angus College (available from the administration office in each campus 2 weeks after your started your course, contact International Office if you need a specific letter with your bank detail on it)

 - Monies to deposit

 Yes.
-We are a Tier 4 sponsor.
-For more information, see Tier 4 Register of Sponsors
+We are a UKVI licensed Student Sponsor.
+For more information, see Register of Student Sponsors.

-- Can you fill in my form for me?
+Can you fill in my visa form for me?

-No, it is your visa extension and it is your responsibility to confirm that the details are correct.
+No, it is your visa application and it is your responsibility to confirm that the details are correct.

 Yes, on the UKVI website.

-The UKBA advice states that you should have £1,015 per month for living expenses in the UK (outside London).
-Therefore for a 9 month course, you require to have £9,135 in your bank account a minimum of 28 days prior to applying for a visa and in your name.
+The UKVI advice states that you should have £1,023 per month for living expenses in the UK (outside London).
+Therefore for a 9-month course, you require to have £9,207 in your bank account a minimum of 28 days prior to applying for a visa and in your name.
 You must produce a bank statement in your name, showing the correct level of living expenses 28 days before you apply for a visa.

 You can only apply 1 month before your visa expires.
 If you apply after it expires, you are unlikely to have your visa extended.